-Successful crowdsourcing isn’t just about writing a great set of instructions - it’s also about actively managing the process as you go along.
+Successful crowdsourcing isn’t just about writing a great set of instructions - it’s also about actively managing the innovation process as you go along.

 You need to respond to any questions participants have about the process, and to be clear in communicating any new pieces of important information.
 For example, if there’s a change in timelines, people need to know.

 Managing a crowdsourcing project also means having a fair and transparent assessment process.
 This makes it easier for participants to understand why they might not have hit the mark with their ideas, and how they can get it right next time.

 Finally, you’ve got a winning idea (or ideas).
 Now, you’re ready to get building!

 For this stage of the process, communication is crucial.
 You want to unveil the winning idea in a way that grabs attention for the company, the participant, and the product.

 How exactly you end up building the product (or implementing the new process) will depend on your industry and the nature of your business.
 You may want to continue to work in collaboration with the winning participant in a co-creation program, or you may decide now’s the time to go it alone.

 Whatever you do, make sure you award due recognition to the winning crowdsourcing participant.
 This isn’t just the fair thing to do - it also maintains goodwill in your company, meaning future crowdsourcing efforts are more likely to be successful.

 Now we’ve taken you through the five key steps to successful crowdsourcing, let’s discuss a few common mistakes you’ll want to avoid: